jorgecasar/input-password/README.md

 Event         | Description
 ---           | ---
-`onHideValue` | Triggers when the password begun to be shown.
+`onShowValue` | Triggers when the password is shown.
-`onHideValue` | Triggers when the password begun to be hidden.
+`onHideValue` | Triggers when the password is hidden.